-If you’re in healthcare marketing, it’s either an incredibly exciting time or an incredibly exasperating one.
+If you’re setting healthcare marketing strategy, it’s either an incredibly exciting time or an incredibly exasperating one.
 Where you stand depends on the extent to which your healthcare brand—your health system or hospital—is articulating and demonstrating value in the midst of the dramatic changes taking place across the healthcare landscape.
 Are you offering solutions that attract consumers to your brand?
 Are you keeping them interested and involved and less vulnerable to copying by competitors?

 Here we offer insider tips for creating a successful healthcare marketing strategy, including how to keep your message fresh and relevant, characteristics of a winning brand, a look at successful websites actively engaging the very customers you want, the new medium of podcasts, and how to become a long-term success story.
 We not only explain these tips but also give you specific ways how you can work them into your own strategy.
 At the basis of any solid brand is solid healthcare marketing strategy, and with these tools, you can rocket your brand to the next level.